 - 2 tablespoons oil , or use water for oil-free

-- 9 oz (255 grams ) OPTIONAL beefless tips or portobello mushrooms , or approx the same amount of seitan pieces (or omit completely - It's still really good with just the veg)
+- About 9 oz (255 grams ) vegan beef or portobello mushrooms , I like Gardein beefless tips or Beyond Steak. (or omit completely - It's still really good with just the veg)

 - 1 large onion , diced